 Though the correlation between prenatal stress and an innate predisposition to anxiety in a child seems like common sense, these recent breakthroughs point out just how much we don’t understand about the science of pregnancy.
 If researchers are only just now beginning to figure out trends in how our bodies work without introducing another substance or medication, when it comes to throwing something like cannabis into the mix, it’s only logical to assume that the relationship is going to be much more complicated.

-The Bad News: Cannabis May Harm Fetal Brain Development
+The Bad News: THC in Cannabis May Harm Fetal Brain Development

 A recent study published in the EMBO Journal found that the active compound in cannabis, THC, may hinder fetal brain development.
 After performing tests on mice and human brain tissue, researchers found that the presence of THC changes the way that nerve cells communicate and build connections amongst each other.